ViennaRNA/ViennaRNA/doc/source/tutorial/RNAfold.rst

 The only ingredient that is still missing is the actual stabilizing energy contribution induced by the ligand binding into the aptamer pocket.
-But several experimental and computational studies have already determined dissociation constants for this system.
-Jenison et al. 1994, for instance, determined a dissociation constant of :math:`K_d = 0.32\mu M` which, for standard reference concentration :math:`c = 1 mol/L`, can be translated into a binding free energy
+But several experimental and computational studies have already determined dissociation constants for this system. :cite:t:`jenison:1994`, for instance, determined a dissociation constant of :math:`K_d = 0.32\mu M` which, for standard reference concentration :math:`c = 1 mol/L`, can be translated into a binding free energy